IRCC Bursaries

 Studio Susegad, funded by Wellcome, are offering a series of bursaries to support you to attend IRCC Regional events, as part of our research into what reparations for rest might look like within institutional frameworks.

-There are three types of bursary: Attendance Bursaries, Open Bursaries and Reparative Rest Bursaries.
+There are three types of bursary in this Pilot scheme: Attendance Bursaries, Open Bursaries and Reparative Rest Bursaries.
 You can read more about the specifics of each bursary below.

 The Bursaries